 Going Organic vs. Natural

-It can take a little time, but researching the companies you're interested in can help a lot.
+Point is: do your research!
 Eco-minded, mission-driven brands like yours truly will always be painfully transparent when it comes to how we source, process, and package our products in ways that are good for you and the Earth.

 A Match Made in Heaven